-This section describes implementing a PI system using the systems and methods disclosed in the PPA.
+Implementation of a Planetary Intelligence: This section describes implementing a PI system using the disclosed systems and methods.
 This section is divided into four subsections:

-3.1 High-level Description of PI System: This section provides a high-level description of the PI system.
-The applicant explains that PI is a network of AGIs that are networks of intelligent entities (including humans, AI agents, and AI systems).
+High-level Description of PI System: This section provides a high-level description of the PI system.
+The author explains that PI is a network of AGIs that are networks of intelligent entities (including humans, Al agents, and Al systems).

-3.2 Major Components and Categories of Supporting Systems and Methods for Exemplary PI Architecture: This section provides a more detailed explanation of the PI architecture and an exemplary diagram (FIG. X-5) that illustrates the PI architecture.
-The applicant also explains the role of online advertising technology in funding the PI system.
+Principal Components and Categories of Supporting Systems and Methods for Exemplary PI Architecture: This section provides a more detailed explanation and illustration of the PI architecture.
+The author also explains the role of online advertising technology in funding the PI system.

-3.3 Detailed Mapping of Inventive Systems and Methods to Exemplary PI Architecture: This section provides a detailed mapping of specific inventive systems and methods from the prior PPAs to the elements of the exemplary PI architecture that is illustrated in FIG. X-5.
+Detailed Mapping of Inventive Systems and Methods to Exemplary PI Architecture: This section thoroughly maps specific inventive systems and methods from prior white papers to the exemplary PI architecture described in White Paper #10.

-3.4 Exemplary Specific PI Implementation Using Subset of Systems and Methods: This section provides an exemplary implementation of a PI system based on the assumption that the applicant is the CEO of a large technology company like META.
-The applicant describes META's steps to implement a PI system using the systems and methods disclosed in the PPA.
+Exemplary Specific PI Implementation Using Subset of Systems and Methods: This section provides an exemplary implementation of a PI system, based on the assumption that the author is the CEO of a large technology company like META.
+The author describes META's steps to implement a PI system using the systems and methods disclosed.